Mixed Reality Contact Lenses

 ©jayzynism @ stock.adobe.com

-Contact lenses that can interact with augmented, mixed, and virtual reality more naturally compared to headset devices.
-This device comprises microelectrodes located in the middle of the lenses, displaying information directly on the retina and allowing users to see data even with their eyes closed.
+Contact lenses that can interact with augmented, mixed, and virtual reality more seamlessly compared to headset devices.
+This device comprises a high-density micro-display located in the middle of medical-grade scleral lenses.
+It displays high-resolution graphics and texts directly on the retina, overlaying the physical environment with information and allowing users to see data even with their eyes closed.
+Each lens is equipped with different motion sensors, so the image can be projected in the correct direction and follow eye movement.